microsoftgraph/microsoft-graph-docs/content/get-started/ruby.md

 ![Microsoft Ruby on Rails Connect sample screenshot](./images/Microsoft-Graph-Ruby-Connect-UI.png)

-**Don't feel like building an app?** Use the [Microsoft Graph Quick Start](https://graph.microsoft.io/en-us/getting-started) to get up and running fast, or download the [Ruby REST Connect sample](https://github.com/microsoftgraph/ruby-connect-rest-sample) that this article is based on.
+**Don't feel like building an app?** Use the [Microsoft Graph quick start](https://graph.microsoft.io/en-us/getting-started) to get up and running fast, or download the [Ruby REST Connect sample](https://github.com/microsoftgraph/ruby-connect-rest-sample) that this article is based on.

 ## Prerequisites